 POLICIES & PROCEDURES

-Part of our witness as Christians, Seventh-day Adventists, and ASI members is how we act and interact within the Spokane Convention Center facility and with other vendors and residents in the area.
+Part of our witness as Christians, Seventh-day Adventists, and ASI members is how we act and interact within the Phoenix Convention Center facility and with other vendors and residents in the area.
 Your compliance with all policies and procedures, including those listed below, is much appreciated.

 - Registration cancellations made by July 15 will receive 100% credit toward the next year's convention.